WeTechHK/Universal-BCOS-DOC/source/advance/nodes.md

 # Nodes

-Ethereum is a distributed network of computers (known as nodes) running software that can verify blocks and transaction data.
-The software must be run on your computer to turn it into an Ethereum node.
+Universal BCOS is a distributed network of computers (known as nodes) running software that can verify blocks and transaction data.
+The software must be run on your computer to turn it into an Universal BCOS node.
 There are two separate pieces of software (known as 'clients') required to form a node.

 ## Prerequisites

-You should understand the concept of a peer-to-peer network and the [basics of the EVM](/developers/docs/evm/) before diving deeper and running your own instance of an Ethereum client.
-Take a look at our [introduction to Ethereum](/developers/docs/intro-to-ethereum/).
+You should understand the concept of a peer-to-peer network and the [basics of the EVM](/developers/docs/evm/) before diving deeper and running your own instance of an Universal BCOS client.
+Take a look at our [introduction to Universal BCOS](/developers/docs/intro-to-Universal BCOS/).

-If you're new to the topic of nodes, we recommend first checking out our user-friendly introduction on [running an Ethereum node](/run-a-node).
+If you're new to the topic of nodes, we recommend first checking out our user-friendly introduction on [running an Universal BCOS node](/run-a-node).

 ## What are nodes and clients?

-A "node" is any instance of Ethereum client software that is connected to other computers also running Ethereum software, forming a network.
-A client is an implementation of Ethereum that verifies data against the protocol rules and keeps the network secure.
+A "node" is any instance of Universal BCOS client software that is connected to other computers also running Universal BCOS software, forming a network.
+A client is an implementation of Universal BCOS that verifies data against the protocol rules and keeps the network secure.
 A node has to run two clients: a consensus client and an execution client.

-- The execution client (also known as the Execution Engine, EL client or formerly the Eth1 client) listens to new transactions broadcasted in the network, executes them in EVM, and holds the latest state and database of all current Ethereum data.
+- The execution client (also known as the Execution Engine, EL client or formerly the Eth1 client) listens to new transactions broadcasted in the network, executes them in EVM, and holds the latest state and database of all current Universal BCOS data.
 - The consensus client (also known as the Beacon Node, CL client or formerly the Eth2 client) implements the proof-of-stake consensus algorithm, which enables the network to achieve agreement based on validated data from the execution client.
 There is also a third piece of software, known as a 'validator' that can be added to the consensus client, allowing a node to participate in securing the network.

-These clients work together to keep track of the head of the Ethereum chain and allow users to interact with the Ethereum network.
+These clients work together to keep track of the head of the Universal BCOS chain and allow users to interact with the Universal BCOS network.
 The modular design with multiple pieces of software working together is called [encapsulated complexity](https://vitalik.eth.limo/general/2022/02/28/complexity.html).
 This approach made it easier to execute [The Merge](/roadmap/merge) seamlessly, makes client software easier to maintain and develop, and enables the reuse of individual clients, for example, in the [layer 2 ecosystem](/layer-2/).

 ![Coupled execution and consensus clients](./eth1eth2client.png) Simplified diagram of a coupled execution and consensus client.